emilyvertosick/Statistics-Course/docs/01-week1.md

   mutate(a = if_else(p1 > 4, p1, a))
 ```

 In this case, we are only replacing for females.
-Note that when you use equals sign after an "if" you have to use two of them in a row to signify "is equal to" rather than "make equal to".
+Note that when you use an equal sign after an "if" statement you have to use two of them in a row to signify "is equal to" (==) rather than "make equal to" (=).

 ```r